 Freedom without leadership means chaos.
 A true shepherd will be up front leading, not letting the sheep get on with it and keeping up as best he can.

 Another leadership error is based on the truth that we are only called to be kind.
-This draws some leaders into the heresy of 'niceness'.
+This draws some leaders into the error of 'niceness'.

 It beats us how anyone can conclude that Jesus was always 'nice'.
 He strongly condemned hypocritical religious leaders to their faces; he rebuked the disciples for lack of faith; he overturned the money-changers' tables.